yoyololicon/IIAP_dtw/README.md

 ```

 ## Pitch Sequence Files
-Before using the program, you should have prepare some sequence files.
+Before using the program, you should have prepared some sequence files.
-We have already made some in the [sequence_file](sequence_file) directory, which are the pitch sequences estimated on a extended dataset we made from [bach10 dataset](http://music.cs.northwestern.edu/data/Bach10.html)
+We have already made some in the [sequence_file](sequence_file) directory, which are the pitch sequences estimated using _Deep Fourier Network_ (written as DDFT in the [report](final_report.pdf)) on a extended dataset we made from [bach10 dataset](http://music.cs.northwestern.edu/data/Bach10.html)
-using _Deep Fourier Network_(written as DDFT in the [report](final_report.pdf)).
+.

 _Deep Fourier Network_ is still being developed, but you can use other multi pitch estimation algorithm as well.
 The format should look like this: